 Each Career Guide highlights curriculum requirements, as well as skills and abilities that may be developed and applied through each course of study.
 To complement the academic information, a range of interesting occupational opportunities are listed as a starting point for considering how academic experiences may translate to professional work settings.
 The Career Guide series represents a collaborative effort between The Career Center and numerous academic units.

 History of Art Advising

-A minor in History of Art is developed in consultation with an department advisor in History of Art.
-Appointments are scheduled through the departmental website: www.lsa.umich.edu/histart/undergraduate/academicadvising.
+A major or minor in the History of Art is developed in consultation with a History of Art advisor.
+Appointments are scheduled through the departmental website: